Continuously variable transmission: Epicyclic

 In an epicyclic CVT (also called a planetary CVT), the gear ratio is shifted by tilting the axes of spherical rollers to provide different contact radii, which in turn drive input and output discs.
 This is similar in principle to toroidal CVTs.
 Production versions include the NuVinci CVT.

+Hybrid electric

+Several hybrid electric vehicles—such as the Toyota Prius, Mitsubishi Outlander PHEV, and Ford Escape Hybrid—use electric variable transmissions (EVTs, sometimes eCVT) to control the contribution of power from the electric motor and the internal combustion engine.
+These differ from standard CVTs in that they are powered by an electric motor in addition to the engine, often using planetary gears to combine their outputs instead of a belt used in traditional CVTs.
+A notable example is the Toyota Hybrid Synergy Drive.

+The design is known for its durability with engineers reporting that internal parts "looked perfect, and would have been good for many more miles" after a complete teardown of the HF45 eCVT in a hybrid Ford Escape which operated as a New York City taxi for 450000 mi.

 Other types

 Friction-disk transmissions were used in several vehicles and small locomotives built in the early 20th century, including the Lambert and Metz automobiles.
 Used today in snow blowers, these transmissions consist of an output disk that is moved across the surface of the input disk upon which it rolls.
 When the output disk is adjusted to a position equal to its own radius, the resulting drive ratio is 1:1.
 The drive ratio can be set to infinity (i.e. a stationary output disk) by moving the output disk to the center of the input disk.
 The output direction can also be reversed by moving the output disk past the center of the input disk.
 The transmission on early Plymouth locomotives worked this way, while on tractors using friction disks, the range of reverse speeds was typically limited.

 Still in development, the magnetic CVT transmits torque using a non-contact magnetic coupling.
 The design uses two rings of permanent magnets with a ring of steel pole pieces between them to create a planetary gearset using magnets.
 It is claimed to produce a 3 to 5 percent reduction in fuel consumption compared to a mechanical system.